numan/coffin/README.rst

        'admin',
    )

-Please note coffin uses the folder root folder of the template to decide to which application it belongs (the django.contrib.admin application stores all its templates in the 'admin' subdirectory).
+Please note coffin uses the root folder of the template path to decide to which application the template belongs to (the django.contrib.admin application stores all its templates in the 'admin' subdirectory).

 404 and 500 handlers